Romania loses second PM in seven months

 Romania has lost its second prime minister in seven months after Mihai Tudose's own political party withdrew its backing.

-The Social Democrat prime minister said he was resigning "with his head high", AFP news agency says.
+The Social Democrat (PSD) prime minister said he was resigning "with his head high".

 The party has been riven by a power struggle which also claimed his predecessor, Sorin Grindeanu, in June.